Expand Your XC-Ski Experience: Greenland’s Arctic Circle Race

 Ah, the contrast.
 The following morning delivered brilliant blue skies, crackling cold subzero temps, and much-improved attitudes.

-We settled into the comfortable Sisimiut hotel, explored the town, arranged ski waxing.
-We chose not to bring an iron and recently racers could purchase ski service from ‘Lars’, a Star Wax sponsored seasoned, Greenlandic skier who appeared confident in his waxing abilities.
-We tested the trails, resisted the irresistible urge to pet wandering sled dog puppies, and dove into dinners featuring reindeer, musk ox, and whale — or, for the less adventurous among us, salad, and fish roe.
+We settled into the comfortable Sisimiut hotel, explored the town and arranged ski waxing.
+We tested the trails, resisted the irresistible urge to pet wandering sled dog puppies, and dove into dinners featuring reindeer, musk ox, and whale —

 The Race.

-Day One began under sunny skies yet eventually delivered a rude reality check-long, slow and cold.
+Day One began under sunny skies yet eventually delivered a rude reality check.
+The ski was longer, slower and colder than expected.

 Before the gun launched the start of 199 skiers, pictures were taken, inhabitants from Sisimiut’s old folks’ home waved little flags of various nations and town gawkers filled the stadium.
 All participants were laden with a backpack stuffed with a puffy jacket, an extra pair of mittens or socks, snacks to supplement the aid station offerings of bread squares, chocolate, and energy bars, an emergency kit and a cup clipped to the outside for grabbing warm energy drinks along the course.

-The race started and the participants followed a parade-type course up and down a short alpine hill.
+The race started and the skiers followed a parade-type course up and down a short alpine hill.
 Spectators cheered until we skied out of sight and into the vast emptiness of snow-covered land.

-Still, Day One took me 5 hours and 15 minutes to complete.
-A time which is roughly two hours longer than the time to finish the American Birkebeiner race and a glimpse into how challenging this course truly is.
+Day One took me 5 hours and 15 minutes to complete.
+A time which is nearly two hours longer than the average classic American Birkebeiner race and highlights how challenging this course truly is.
 I skied alongside my American acquaintance Tom French, whose experience of summiting Mt.
 Everest had given him an unrelenting ability to simply keep moving forward, one step at a time.
 I was happy for company — but humbled I could no longer keep pace with younger skiers.

 Sleeping attire for a night at -19°F included a caribou skin to insulate my base pad, two sleeping bags (double bagged!), long underwear, mid layers, a Gore-Tex shell jacket, gloves, and a hat.
 Luxury, Arctic-style.

-Day Two meant 7.5 hours of cold classic skiing for 58km.
+Day Two meant 7.5 hours of cold classic skiing for 58km on squeaky slow snow and very hilly terrain.
 Yikes!
-Cold squeaky slow snow and very hilly terrain.
 Volunteers in orange snowmobile suits dotted the landscape at crucial junctions, always smiling and ready with a hug when asked.
-Yet the views continued to be otherworldly and the snowmobile support extraordinary — together they made the experience feel almost transcendent; an enormous expanse of land and snow showcasing a volunteer and their sled, brightly dressed against a white background, perched on top of a rock spire, waving their arms and singing.
+The views continued to be otherworldly and the snowmobile support extraordinary — together they made the experience feel almost transcendent; an enormous expanse of land and snow showcasing a volunteer and their sled, brightly dressed against a white background, perched on top of a rock spire, waving their arms and singing.

-The morning and afternoon were full of forward motion: uphill climbs which required a lot of herringbone technique, a few descents steep enough to demand ski removal and long, grinding stretches of double-poling.
-I skied into camp late afternoon feeling a wave of emotion: joy of accomplishment mixed with utter exhaustion.
+The morning and afternoon were full of plodding forward: uphill climbs which required a lot of herringbone technique, a few descents steep enough to demand ski removal and long, grinding stretches of double-poling.
+I skied into camp late afternoon feeling quite the mix of emotions, joy of accomplishment and bone tiredness.

 The evening routine consumed my remaining energy: changing layers again, boiling dinner water, locating my chocolate dessert stash, teeth brushing, face washing, and the nightly puzzle of untangling one sleeping bag crammed inside another.
 Remarkably, I slept soundly and totally missed the northern lights which were captured by friends.